-Modelling undertaken using NaPTAT suggests this package would improve access by public transport to key destinations in the study area such as employment, health and education sites.
-The majority of the benefits would be achieved from the inclusion of the rail improvements as part of the package.
+Modelling undertaken using NaPTAT suggests this package would improve the access to key destinations using public transport in the study area such as employment, health and education sites.
+The majority of benefits would be achieved from the inclusion of the rail improvements as part of the package.
 In summary, it is anticipated that public transport journey times to cities would reduce, with the benefits being experienced in those settlements with access to both rail stations and bus service provision.

-NaPTAT indicates the type of destination with the largest change in population accessibility as a result of the package would be travel to emergency department hospitals.
-It is anticipated that an additional 14,900 people aged 16 and over in the study area would be able to access the nearest emergency department hospital within a 30 minute public transport journey time compared to the 'without package' assessment.
-Included within this group are approximately 4,000 people aged 65 and over, and 3,400 people across all age groups in the study area with long-term health problems or disability, whose day-to-day activities are limited and who may be reliant on public transport for accessing such health services.
+NaPTAT indicates that the type of destination with the largest change in population, as a result of the package, would be emergency department hospitals.
+It is anticipated that an additional 12,200 people in the study area would be able to access the nearest site within a 30 minute public transport journey time compared to the 'without package' assessment.
+Included within this group are approximately 3,100 people aged 65 and over, and 2,500 people across all age groups with long term health problems or disability, whose day-to-day activities are limited and who may be reliant on public transport for accessing such health services.

-Settlements would be anticipated to benefit from the public transport journey time reductions, including Inverurie, where a public transport journey time reduction of between nine and 12 minutes to the nearest emergency department hospital using public transport would be anticipated.
-This would benefit 2,800 people aged 65 and over, and 2,000 people across all age groups with long-term health problems or disability, whose day-to-day activities are limited, who reside in the settlement.
+Settlements would be anticipated to benefit from the public transport journey time reductions, including Inverurie, where a journey time reduction of seven minutes to the nearest emergency department hospital using public transport would be anticipated.
+This would benefit 2,800 people aged 65 and over, and 2,000 people across all age groups with long term health problems or disability, whose day-to-day activities are limited, who reside in the settlement.

-Many of the anticipated benefits from the package would also be reflected in the public transport journey time reduction to Inverness, Aberdeen and Elgin as a result of the rail improvements within the package.
-This includes an additional 400 people aged 16-64 who reside in areas categorised as income deprived (20% most deprived in Scotland) in Elgin being able to access Aberdeen within two hours by public transport.
+Many of the anticipated improvements in the package would also be reflected in the public transport journey time reduction to the two cities and Elgin in the study area, as a result of the rail improvements within the package.
+This includes an additional 500 people aged 16-64 who reside in areas categorised as income deprived (20% most deprived in Scotland) in Elgin being able to access Aberdeen within two hours by public transport.

 Residents living within Aberdeenshire would see a benefit in the number of existing jobs (located within Aberdeen, Inverness and Elgin) they can access within a 60 minute journey by public transport.
-Improvements would be anticipated in geographically deprived areas which are known to have relatively poor access to facilities and/or digital connectivity.
+Improvements would however be seen in geographically deprived areas, which are known to have relatively poor access to facilities and/or digital connectivity.
 In summary:

-The package would enable people aged 16 to 64 living in these geographically deprived areas in Aberdeenshire to access on average an additional 3,100 existing jobs in Aberdeen City within a 60 minute public transport journey time.
+The package would enable people aged 16 to 64 living in geographically deprived areas in Aberdeenshire to access on average an additional 2,700 existing jobs in Aberdeen City within a 60 minute public transport journey time.